tayojay77/XYZ-Luxury-Company-Sales-Analysis-Project-/README.md

 ## Introduction

-This is a Power BI project for the Sales Analysis of **XYZ Luxury Company**, an American-based company specializing in luxury toys.
+This is a Power BI project for the Sales Analysis of **XYZ Luxury Company**, an American-based company specializing in luxury toys and other businesses.
 The objective of this initiative is to analyze the company's sales data and extract insights to address crucial questions, thereby assisting **XYZ Luxury Company** in making data-driven decisions.

 ## Data Source